 Skip this step for 2.6-#6, because the machine is likely more reliable than a hand calculation.
-Instead of a hand check, check the obtained answers against those already known for Euler and Heun methods.
+Instead of a hand check, check the algorithm on several problems which have known solutions (do not submit a record of this check).